piclas-framework/piclas/docs/documentation/developerguide/mpi.md

 ```
 Here, every processor with the same `color` will be part of the same communicator.
 The condition `nSurfSidesProc.GT.0` in this case includes every processor with a surface side.
 Every other processor will be set to `MPI_UNDEFINED` and consequently be part of `MPI_COMM_NULL`.
 Now, the communicator itself can be created:
 ```
-CALL MPI_COMM_SPLIT(MPI_COMM_WORLD, color, MPI_INFO_NULL, SurfCOMM%UNICATOR, iError)
+CALL MPI_COMM_SPLIT(MPI_COMM_PICLAS, color, MPI_INFO_NULL, SurfCOMM%UNICATOR, iError)
 ```
-`MPI_COMM_WORLD` denotes the original communicator containing every processor (but can also be a previously created subset) and the `MPI_INFO_NULL` entry denotes the rank assignment within the new communicator (default: numbering from 0 to nProcs - 1).
+`MPI_COMM_PICLAS` denotes the global PICLas communicator containing every processor (but can also be a previously created subset) and the `MPI_INFO_NULL` entry denotes the rank assignment within the new communicator (default: numbering from 0 to nProcs - 1).
 Additional information can be stored within the created variable:
 ```
 IF(SurfCOMM%UNICATOR.NE.MPI_COMM_NULL) THEN
   !
 Stores the rank within the given communicator as MyRank